-- 4.1 Establishment.
-The General Council hereby charters, creates and establishes the Susanville Indian Rancheria California Tribal Gaming Commission as a governmental subdivision of the Tribe. - 4.1.1 The Susanville Indian Rancheria California Tribal Gaming Commission shall be referred to throughout this Code as the Tribal Commission. - 4.1.2 The Business Council of the Susanville Indian Rancheria California shall serve as the Tribal Commission until the General Council shall appoint the members of the Tribal Commission pursuant to Section 4.10.4.
-The Business Council, as Tribal Commissioners shall comply with the background check and licensing requirements of the Code, herein.
+- 4.1 Establishment The Tribal Council hereby charters, creates and establishes the Buena Vista Rancheria of Me-Wuk Indians Tribal Gaming Commission as a governmental subdivision of the Tribe. - 4.1.1 The Buena Vista Rancheria of Me-Wuk Indians Tribal Gaming Commission shall be referred to throughout this Code as the Tribal Commission.

-4.2 Location and Place of Business.
+4.2 Location and Place of Business

-- 4.2.1 Gaming Facility The Tribal Commission may maintain its headquarters, principal place of business and office within the Gaming Facility. - 4.2.2 Other Locations The Tribal Commission may, however, with a majority vote from the Business Council, establish other places of business in such other locations as the Tribal Commission may from time to time determine to be in the best interest of the Tribe. - 4.3 Duration.
-The Tribal Commission shall have perpetual existence and succession in its own name, unless dissolved by the Business Council pursuant to Tribal law. - 4.4 Attributes.
-As a governmental subdivision of the Tribe, the Tribal Commission is under the directive and control of the Business Council, but it is the purpose and intent of the Business Council that the operations of the Tribal Commission be conducted on behalf of the Tribe for the sole benefit and interests of the Tribe, its members and the residents of the Reservation. - 4.4.1 Arm of Tribe In carrying out its purposes under this Code, the Tribal Commission shall function as an arm of the Tribe. - 4.4.2 Tribe Actions Notwithstanding any authority delegated to the Tribal Commission under this Code, the Tribe reserves to itself the right to bring suit against any Person or entity in its own right, on behalf of the Tribe or on behalf of the Tribal Commission, whenever the Tribe deems it necessary to protect the sovereignty, rights and interests of the Tribe or the Tribal Commission. - 4.5 Recognition as a Political Subdivision of the Tribe.
+- 4.2.1 Gaming Facility The Tribal Commission shall maintain its headquarters, principal place of business and office within the Gaming Facility. - 4.2.2 Other Locations The Tribal Commission may, however, with a majority vote from the Tribal Council, establish other places of business in such other locations as the Tribal Commission may from time to time determine to be in the best interest of the Tribe. - 4.3 Duration The Tribal Commission shall have perpetual existence and succession in its own name, unless dissolved by the Tribal Council pursuant to Tribal law. - 4.4 Attributes As a governmental subdivision of the Tribe, the Tribal Commission is under the directive and control of the Tribal Council, but it is the purpose and intent of the Tribal Council that the operations of the Tribal Commission be conducted on behalf of the Tribe for the sole benefit and interests of the Tribe, its members and the residents of the Reservation. - 4.4.1 Arm of Tribe In carrying out its purposes under this Code, the Tribal Commission shall function as an arm of the Tribe. - 4.4.2 Tribal Actions Notwithstanding any authority delegated to the Tribal Commission under this Code, the Tribe reserves to itself the right to bring suit against any Person or entity in its own right, on behalf of the Tribe or on behalf of the Tribal Commission, whenever the Tribe deems it necessary to protect the sovereignty, rights and interests of the Tribe or the Tribal Commission. - 4.5 Recognition as a Political Subdivision of the Tribe.
 The Tribe, on behalf of the Tribal Commission, shall take all necessary steps to acquire recognition of the Tribal Commission as a political subdivision of the Tribe, recognized by all branches of the United States Government as having been delegated the right to exercise one or more substantial governmental functions of the Tribe.

-4.6 Sovereign Immunity of the Tribal Commission.
+4.6 Sovereign Immunity of the Tribal Commission